AustinCodingAcademy/wordpress-gitbook/01Lesson.md

 # Key Questions

 * SEO
-    1. What is SEO?
+    1. What is **SEO**?
     2. Explain how SEO works.
     3. Be able to spot a website with no SEO.
-    4. Explain what the difference between Title, Description, Meta Keywords and Focus Keywords.
+    4. Explain what the difference between **Title, Description, Meta Keywords and Focus Keywords.**
     5. Able to write SEO for a page.

-# Project
-* You will vet a website without SEO.
-* As a web developer you wil need to understand Search Engine Optimization
+* What are the key terms of SEO?
+    1. The **meta title** relates to the page title.
+Most pages standardize this as "Page Name | Website Name" in the code
+    2. The **focus keyword** is the phrase that people will type into google to find that specific content
+    3. **Keywords** relate to the content in the webpage itself.To put it simply it is the words that people would use to search for as it relates to the content.
+    4. The **meta description** relates to the content.
+It is best to customize your own cause this is what search engines will index when it shows up on their webpage.
+If you don't then it pulls the first plain text to the page.

 # Demonstration
 Browser | Market Share(US March 2017)